 Kim Anderson

-Professor ( FRHD), Tier II Canada Research Chair in Storying Indigenous Relational Futures
+Professor (FRHD), Tier I Canada Research Chair in Indigenous Relationality and Storied Practice

 Department of Family Relations & Applied Nutrition